rajakolluru/chenile/README.md

 Hence Chenile also serves like an IN-VM message bus.
 Chenile also facilitates easy swagger documentation (using Spring doc).
 Chenile allows the development of Cucumber based BDD tests with most of the plumbing already in place

 Finally, Chenile ships with its own code generators to ease the development of micro services.
+Please see [Code Generation Repository](https://github.com/rajakolluru/chenile-gen) for more information about the code generator.